conneroisu/groq-go/README.md

     // logprobs must be set to true if this parameter is used.
     TopLogProbs int    `json:"top_logprobs,omitempty"`
     User        string `json:"user,omitempty"`
-    Tools       []Tool `json:"tools,omitempty"`       // Tools is the tools of the chat completion message.
+    Tools       []Tool `json:"tools,omitempty"`
+    // This can be either a string or an ToolChoice object.
-    ToolChoice  any    `json:"tool_choice,omitempty"` // ToolChoice is the tool choice of the chat completion message.
+    ToolChoice any `json:"tool_choice,omitempty"`
     // Options for streaming response.
 Only set this when you set stream: true.
     StreamOptions *StreamOptions `json:"stream_options,omitempty"`
     // Disable the default behavior of parallel tool calls by setting it: false.